salehparsa/conf_stat_generator/README.md

 # Atlassian Confluence Stat Generator

-This is a Ruby Scrip for generating statistic from your Confluence instance base on the REST API.
+This is a Ruby Scrip for generating reports from your Confluence instance base on the REST API.

+### Features:
+* List of Page Titles
+* List of Spaces, Space Keys and Types
+* List of Groups
+* List of Users

 #### Sample Out Put